tobimicheal/KubernetesAppDeploymentWithRBAC/README.md

  Implement RBAC
 What is RBAC?

-RBAC stands for Role-Based Access Control.
-It is a method of regulating access to resources in a system based on the roles of individual users within an organization.
+RBAC stands for Role-Based Access Control which is a method of regulating access to resources in a system based on the roles of individual users within an organization.
 In Kubernetes, RBAC allows you to define who can do what with your cluster resources, such as pods and services.
 Why is RBAC Needed?
-          Security: RBAC helps protect your Kubernetes cluster by ensuring that only authorized users can access or modify resources.
+  1) Security: RBAC helps protect your Kubernetes cluster by ensuring that only authorized users can access or modify resources.
 This minimizes the risk of accidental changes or malicious actions.

-          Granular Control: With RBAC, you can specify exactly what actions different users can perform.
+  2) Granular Control: With RBAC, you can specify exactly what actions different users can perform.
 For example, you can allow one user to view resources while restricting another user from making any changes.

-           Best Practices: Implementing RBAC is considered a best practice in Kubernetes environments.
+  3)  Best Practices: Implementing RBAC is considered a best practice in Kubernetes environments.
 It helps you manage permissions in a clear and organized way, making it easier to maintain and audit access controls